-Ely, Nevada, is 60 miles by paved road southerly of the Hi 'Oh' Silver Mine and is the nearest commercial airport center.
-Eureka, Nevada, is about 10 miles by air and 20 miles by paved road to the base of the mountain.
+Ely, Nevada, is 60 miles by paved road southeasterly from the Hi 'Oh' Silver Mine and is the nearest commercial airport center.
+Eureka, Nevada, is about 10 miles west by air and 20 miles by paved road to the base of the mountain at the mine site.
 The valley floor below the mine is only about 1,500 or 2,000 feet of horizontal distance from the end of existing roads.
 Completing a road to the working places, the final link in the chain of transportation, would make the property completely accessible for an all year operation.

-An Ely contractor has estimated that the road to the end of the mine would cost from \$8,000 to \$10,000.
+An Ely contractor has estimated that the road to the end of the mine would cost from \$4,000 to \$6,000.
 It would be blasted and cut for approximately 1⁄2 mile.
 This expenditure seems small enough, but without it the mine working or exploration would prove virtually impossible.
 Yet, there is enough ore in sight on the property to amortize this cost, apparently, and the other initial operating set up costs.
+A portion of this road has already been completed.